boazsegev/facil.io/docs/_SOURCE/0.8.x/fio.md

 * `channel`:

     If `filter == 0` (or unset), than the subscription will be made using `channel` binary name matching.
-Note that and empty string (NULL pointer and 0 length) is a valid channel name.
+Note that and empty string (`NULL` pointer and 0 length) is a valid channel name.

-    Subscriptions can either require a match by filter or match by channel.
-This will match the subscription by channel (only messages with no `filter` will be received).
+    Subscriptions can either require to be matched by filter or matched by channel.
+This will match the subscription by channel (only messages with no `filter` and the same `channel` value will be forwarded to the subscription).

         // type:
         fio_str_info_s channel;